kiranbakale/AMI-Readme/docs/environment_configure.md

 - `patroni_remove_data_directory_on_rewind_failure` - A specific Patroni flag that enables resetting of database data on a secondary node if attempts to sync with the primary can't be achieved. **This may lead to data loss**, refer to the [GitLab Postgres documentation](https://docs.gitlab.com/ee/administration/postgresql/replication_and_failover.html#customizing-patroni-failover-behavior) for further info.
 - `patroni_remove_data_directory_on_rewind_failure` - A specific Patroni flag that enables resetting of database data on a secondary node if timelines have diverged with the primary. **This may lead to data loss**, refer to the [GitLab Postgres documentation](https://docs.gitlab.com/ee/administration/postgresql/replication_and_failover.html#customizing-patroni-failover-behavior) for further info.

-Object Storage settings configure GitLab on what Object Storage Buckets to use per data type

-- `gitlab_object_storage_*_bucket` - The name of the Object Storage bucket for the specific data type.
-When used in conjunction with the Terraform `object_storage_buckets` setting each data type bucket will have the naming convention `<prefix>-<datatype>`.
-If using custom Object Storage buckets then set these accordingly but note that for GitLab it's recommended each data type has a separate bucket.

 Passwords and Secrets settings are what they suggest - all of the various passwords and secrets that GitLab requires to be configured by the user.